On the Generalization of Stochastic Gradient Descent with Momentum: Introduction

 \section{Introduction}

-The stochastic gradient method (SGM) is one of the most popular techniques in training deep neural networks, which involves a huge amount of data \citep{Krizhevsky}.
-This method is scalable, robust, and widely adopted in a broad range of problems.
-To accelerate the convergence of SGM, a momentum term is often added in the iterative update of the stochastic gradient \citep{DLbook}.
+Stochastic gradient descent (SGD) and its variants are the most popular algorithms for training deep neural networks due to their support of efficient parallel implementations and excellent generalization performance~\citep{Krizhevsky,wilson2017marginal}.
+To accelerate the convergence of SGD, a momentum term is often added in the iterative update of the stochastic gradient \citep{DLbook}.
 This approach has a long history, with proven benefits in various settings.
-The heavy-ball momentum method was first introduced by Polyak \citep{Polyak}, where a weighted version of the previous update is added to the current gradient update.
-Polyak motivated his method by its resemblance to a heavy ball moving in a potential well defined by the objective function.
-Momentum methods have been used to accelerate the back-propagation algorithm when training neural networks \citep{Rumelhart}.
-Recently, momentum methods are used for training deep neural networks with complicated non-convex loss functions \citep{Sutskever}.

-Intuitively, adding momentum accelerates convergence by circumventing sharp curvatures and long ravines of the sub-level sets of the objective function \citep{Wilson}.
-In \citep{Ochs15}, Ochs et al. present an illustrative example to show that the momentum can potentially avoid local minima.
-Furthermore, an accelerated gradient method has been proposed by Nesterov, which converges as $O(1/k^2)$ where $k$ is the number of iterations \citep{Nesterov}.
-However, the Netstrov momentum does not seem to improve the rate of convergence for stochastic gradient~\citep[Section 8.3.3]{DLbook}.
+The heavy-ball momentum method was first introduced by \citet{Polyak} where a weighted version of the previous update is added to the current gradient update. \citet{Polyak} motivated his method by its resemblance to a heavy ball moving in a potential well defined by the objective function.
+Momentum methods have been used to accelerate empirical risk minimization when training neural networks \citep{Rumelhart}.
+In particular, momentum methods are used for training deep neural networks with complex and nonconvex loss landscapes~\citep{Sutskever}.
+Intuitively, adding momentum accelerates convergence by circumventing sharp curvatures and long ravines of the sub-level sets of the objective function \citep{Wilson}. \citet{Ochs15} present an illustrative example to show that the momentum can potentially avoid local minima.